-For the most part there are few complaints about other services such as Netflix Inc. (NASDAQ:NFLXC), Amazon.com Inc.’s (NASDAQ:AMZNC) Amazon Prime or Hulu.
+For the most part there are few complaints about other services such as Netflix Inc. (NASDAQ:NFLXC), Amazon.com Inc.’s (NASDAQ:AMZND) Amazon Prime or Hulu.
 That is not to say these services didn’t have startup issues just like DirecTV.

 DirecTV Now's main rival is DISH Network Corp.’s (NASDAQ:DISHC) Sling TV.
 Reviews of that service from as recently as this past summer indicated repeated technical failures, especially during high traffic times.

 Some reviewers suggest that the best of the streaming services is PlayStation Vue from Sony Corp.
 (NYSE:SNEC).
 Others have criticized the service and none of the streaming services seem to outshine cable or even satellite dish providers (well-known for weather-related downtime).